Orthodontics is the branch of dentistry dedicated to the correction of crooked teeth and misaligned bites, known as “malocclusions.”

 Let Dr. Stempfle, Dr. Podilsky, and their attentive staff work to determine the best possible treatment for your individual needs.

 While aesthetic dentistry treatments such as porcelain veneers provide the appearance of straighter teeth, orthodontics refers to the physical realignment of a patient’s natural teeth within their jaw.
 And while this proper alignment creates a beautiful smile that enhances the entire face, the reality is that straighter teeth are often healthier teeth, since they are easier to brush and floss.

 Worried that you are too young or too old for orthodontic treatment?

 While it is recommended that children undergo an orthodontic evaluation by the time they are seven years old, healthy teeth can be straightened at any age.
 Many young patients undergo early orthodontic treatment to guide their growing teeth into more desirable positions.

-You are never too old to undergo orthodontic treatment, either.
+You are never too old to undergo orthodontic treatment at our practice, either.
 Since the advent of Invisalign, which allows patients to discreetly straighten their teeth in the midst of busy professional and personal lives, an increasing number of adults are pursuing orthodontic treatment.

 Concerned about the cost of undergoing orthodontics?

 Straightening your smile offers so many oral health benefits that most insurance providers will cover at least a portion of the cost of orthodontic treatment at our Downtown Edmonton practice.